 - A way to meet others and connect

 Basically, anything you can think of.
-Blogging for beginners is very open to your creativity.
+Be creative!

 What makes a good blog?

-A good blog is not necessarily a big blog with a large audience, more so it’s how many members of that audience truly connect with the writer/content.
+A good blog is not necessarily a big blog with a large audience.
+It’s more about how many members of that audience truly connect with the writer and engage with the content.

-Some small blogs make TONS of money because of the deep connection with their audience, while some huge blogs make no money because they don’t know how to connect with readers.
+Some small blogs make TONS of cash because of the deep connection with their audience, while some huge blogs make nothing because they don’t know how to connect with readers.

 What kind of blogs are there?